PUBLISHING NOVEMBER 2017

 The relationship between reading good books and becoming good people has a long rich history in the West and has long formed the heart of our understanding of liberal education.
 Yet today, in an age overgrown with information, technological distraction, academic hyper-specialization, and moral fragmentation we seem as confused about which books to read as we are about how to read them.
 Have we lost sight of the moral and spiritual purposes of reading?

 This book takes the reader back to the very beginning of book culture in late antiquity and calls forth the man who did more than anyone before or after him to shape our understanding of the moral demands and spiritual possibilities of reading: Augustine of Hippo.
-On Education, Salvation, Happiness and the Gift of Reading tells the story of how Augustine arrived at his innovative view of reading and how this fundamentally transformed his understanding of liberal education—an understanding that went on to shape the Middle Ages, Renaissance, and the birth of the modern university.
+On Education, Formation, Citizenship and the Lost Purpose of Learning tells the story of how Augustine arrived at his innovative view of reading and how this fundamentally transformed his understanding of liberal education—an understanding that went on to shape the Middle Ages, Renaissance, and the birth of the modern university.
 This book is a manifesto for the Augustinian art of reading and a clarion call for its recovery as the basis of liberal education today.

 JOSEPH CLAIR is Director of the William Penn Honors Program and Assistant Professor of Religious Studies at George Fox University, USA.
 He received his doctorate from Princeton University and an M.Phil from the University of Cambridge where he studied as a Gates Cambridge Scholar.
 He is the author of Discerning the Good in the Letters and Sermons of Augustine (Oxford University Press, 2016).